nightrunner91/mvgl-advanced/README.md

 * ~~When user haven't scored game rating and played hours, script don't work at all~~
 * ~~Hide/show games by category don't work if user don't have any "Plan to play" games~~

+## To-do list

+* Analyze and correct design issues caused by black theme
+* Store hidden categories in localStorage
+* Add placeholder or icon when ownership status isn't set at all